 There are different cleaning methods for different parts of a motorcycle helmet.
 This means that what works on one part of the helmet may not work on another part of your helmet.

 Wrongful use of cleaning methods can also lead to it getting even dirtier.
 There are also different methods to clean more obstinate stains or spills on your helmet, which we will cover as we progress.

 How to clean the shell of your motorcycle helmet?

 This is normally the easiest part of washing your helmet!
-Usually, all you would need to clean the top of your helmet is a damp cloth and mild soap.
+Usually, all you would need to clean the top of your helmet, whether it’s a full-face helmet or modular helmet, is a damp cloth and mild soap.
 To start, you must detach your helmet’s visor from the shell to avoid it getting in the way of thoroughly cleaning the surface.

 How to clean sticky residue or stronger stains?

 If you’ve got something powerful and stubborn staining your helmet, no worries, just grab a small towel and wet it with a water-soap solution.
 Press it over the stain and keep it compressed for a few minutes.